Join a CSA

 Purchase a CSA share and receive a weekly portion of the farm’s products.
 Farmers benefit from a long-term customer, and consumers get fresh, delicious, healthy fruit and vegetables, and meat, at below-retail prices.

-CSA is increasingly popular in Tompkins County; over 4,200 CSA shares were sold in 2014.
+CSA is increasingly popular in Tompkins County; around 3,000 CSA shares were sold in 2018.

 If you want to fill your fridge with fresh, healthy produce at a very affordable price, a CSA is for you.
 Check out our short list of local vegetable and fruit farms here, or discover a more comprehensive CSA directory with specialty options on the CCE-Tompkins website.

 Who should join a CSA?